emanthedataman/nicar2016_sqliteII/README.md

 * The importance of GROUP BY statement is seen in the SUM function
  * You need to group things together before you can add them
  * Think of money: you want to group the quarters together, then add them; group all dimes together, then add them
-* Like count, the same column you are summing by, you are also grouping by
+* Like in count, the same column you are summing by, you are also grouping by

 * In the following example, I want to know the number of inspections visits per county.
 Because I want to know per County, I will group by County